Home » Guides » From Razz to HORSE: Exploring Mixed Poker Game Variants

 5. Stud Eight-or-Better

-Also known as Stud Hi-Lo, this split-pot game divides the pot between the best high and low hands, with the low hand qualifying only if it is 8-high or better.
+Also known as Stud Hi-Lo, this split-pot game divides the pot between the best high and low hands, with the low hand qualifying only if it is made up of cards that are eight or lower, minus any pairs.
+Straights and flushes are allowed in low-value hands.

-This variant creates diverse opportunities for scooping or quartering opponents.
+This type of stud poker creates diverse opportunities for scooping or quartering opponents.
 Aces are powerful here, usable in both high and low hands.
-The format emphasizes balance and awareness of split equity—a skill that helps players transition into more complex formats like Dealer’s Choice.
+The format emphasizes balance and awareness of split equity—a skill that helps players transition into more complex poker mixed games formats like Dealer’s Choice.

 Play Mixed Poker Games Online with BetMGM

-If you’re looking to level up your game beyond No-Limit Hold’em, mixed games offer one of the most engaging and rewarding paths forward.
-Whether you’re drawn to the strategic depth of Stud or the scoop-and-split dynamics of Omaha Hi-Lo, BetMGM offers a variety of rotating formats to challenge and develop your skill set.
+If you’re looking to learn how to play the different types of poker beyond No-Limit Hold’em, mixed games offer one of the most engaging and rewarding paths forward.
+Whether you’re drawn to the strategic depth of Stud or the scoop-and-split dynamics of Omaha Hi-Lo, BetMGM offers a variety of rotating formats featuring lesser-known poker variants to challenge and develop your skill set.

-Mixed games are an attractive option if you’re looking for opportunities to make a profit in poker.
-Discover different poker variants and how they’re played.
+Mixed games are an attractive option if you’re looking for opportunities to have fun and make a profit in poker.
+Discover the benefits of mixed poker games and how they’re played.